Alytus County

 Alytus County (Alytaus apskritis) is one of ten counties in Lithuania.
 It is the southernmost county, and its capital is the city of Alytus.
-Its territory lies within the ethnographic region of Dzūkija.
+Its territory lies within the south-western part of Dzūkija, one of five regions of Lithuania.
 On 1 July 2010, the county administration was abolished, and since that date, Alytus County remains as a territorial and statistical unit.

-It borders the Vilnius County in the east, Marijampolė County and Kaunas County in the north, Podlaskie Voivodeship of Poland in the west, and Grodno Region of Belarus in the south..
+It borders the Vilnius County in the east, Marijampolė County and Kaunas County in the north, Podlaskie Voivodeship of Poland in the west, and Grodno Region of Belarus in the south.

 Municipalities

 Alytus County has 5 constituent municipalities: